Sugar is bad for you, right?

 Why Learn How to Cut Out Sugar?

-Looking for a sure fire health boost?
+Looking for a sure-fire health boost?
 Cut out sugar.
 Easy peasy, right?
 Not quite.

 Learning how to cut out sugar from your diet is easier said than done.
 And if you truly want to embark on this quest for better health, it’s important that you understand the why behind not eating sugar before you learn how to stop eating sugar.

 It will likely come as no surprise that sugar in excess isn’t great for the body or the brain.
-Numerous studies have been conducted on this subject, and the results paint processed sugar in quite the unflattering light.
+Numerous studies have been conducted on this subject, and the results paint processed sugar in quite an unflattering light.

 Sugar in the wrong forms and quantities can lead to a host of health dilemmas, such as:

 - Increased risk of heart disease

 - Leptin resistance

 We don’t need to get into the nitty-gritty of it, but there’s no shortage of available research on this topic.
 There’s really not much good that excess amounts of sugar can do for the body.